 Even with calibration, there are some options and limitations as described below:

-To standardize our process we calibrate digital cameras for proper IR focus to these lenses only:
+To standardize our process we calibrate dslr cameras for proper IR focus to these lenses only:

 Canon DSLRs – Canon 50mm 1.8 lens